docknetwork/crypto-wasm-ts/README.md

 const sig2: SignatureG1 = ...;
 ```

-Since the prover is proving possession of 2 BBS+ signatures, there will be 2 `Statement`s.
+Since the prover is proving possession of 2 BBS signatures, there will be 2 `Statement`s.
 Also, for the 2nd signature prover is
 revealing _employer_ attribute, which is at index 3.

 ```ts